-- The high capacity Enhanced-IDE hard disk drive. - The hard drive is upgradeable, enabling you to increase your storage capacity in the future.
-Consult your dealer if you need to upgrade. - The floppy disk drive. - The floppy disk drive accepts standard 1.44MB 3.5" diskettes. - The high speed optical drive.
+- The high capacity Enhanced-IDE hard disk drive.

+The hard drive is upgradeable, enabling you to increase your storage capacity in the future.
+Consult your dealer if you need to upgrade. - The high speed optical drive.

 Depending on your model, you have a CD-ROM, DVD-ROM, or DVD/CD-RW combo drive.
 The optical drive provides increased storage capacity, as well as offering a host of multimedia possibilities.